Przejdź do treści głównej

 Recommended for: K8s purists, GitOps workflows, minimizing ops overhead

-After deploying 40+ production Kubernetes clusters across all three platforms:
+After deploying 40+ production Kubernetes clusters across all three platforms, here's what I've found:

-• GKE Autopilot – least operational effort.
-Set it and forget it.
-Ideal for small teams without dedicated SRE.
+• GKE Autopilot -- least operational work.
+Set it up and move on.
+Great for small teams without a dedicated SRE.

-• EKS + Karpenter – best for large-scale (100+ nodes).
-Karpenter auto-scaling is phenomenal, but requires more setup.
+• EKS + Karpenter -- best for large-scale (100+ nodes).
+Karpenter's auto-scaling is impressive, but takes more setup.

 Bottom line: Want least maintenance → GKE Autopilot.
 Need control + scale → EKS + Karpenter.
 Azure ecosystem → AKS (especially with FREE control plane).

-Each platform offers native CI/CD tools, but all integrate with popular third-party solutions:
+Each platform has native CI/CD tools, and all of them work with popular third-party solutions too:

 Azure DevOps Ecosystem